joevorbs/rearc-quest/README.md

 ----
 #### Notes
 - Glue tables could have been used as the data store, if this was more of a data lake setup I think that might be a better approach
+- Using bucket versioning and removing date partitions may be best approach if we can get away with a single file per dataset